By Patrick Nachtigall

 The impact that @home is having has been swift and dramatic.
 What began as an outreach to youth and children of immigrants has snowballed into a large ministry that shares the gospel, has a club for kids, has regular evangelism meetings for refugees, gives out charity, and helps the refugees learn French in order to better integrate into their new country.
 We enjoyed meeting the refugees and hearing their dramatic stories of survival.
 We passed out food and clothes on a street in Paris where many of them have been living under a bridge.

-Three thousand refugees arrive in Paris daily.
+Three hundred refugees arrive in Paris daily.
 This has been overwhelming for the city and for the very few evangelical churches that exist in Paris.
 Less than a year ago, @home’s work was noticed by Christian groups and churches.
 Their holistic and organized approach to meeting the needs of the refugees was noted, and Samir quickly became the go-to person for the entire Christian community in Paris.
 In less than a year, churches of many ethnicities have become part of @home’s network.
 Christians who have lived and ministered in France for decades say they have never seen anything like it.
 Not only is the level of cooperation between the French churches helping many refugees and bringing conversions, but it is serving as a wonderful uniting and purifying moment for the Christian community in France.

 Refugees who are served are quickly connected to Christian introductory services and then faith communities.
 The goal is that many will attend these services and that the discipleship that follows will result in churches.
 Attendance is very good, as the refugees are hungry for Jesus.
 Some have even had dreams of Jesus on their journeys.
 One refugee we met saw their boat enter into a dangerous storm, but everyone called on the name of Jesus and were saved.
 That refugee is now on a quest to find out who this Jesus is that he owes his life to!